Characterizing Attacks on Deep Reinforcement Learning: Related work

 \section{Related work}

-This paper builds on the concepts introduced in previous adversarial examples work, and our taxonomy of attacks and new attacks expand around previous attacks on DRL systems.

 \textbf{Adversarial attacks on machine learning models}.
-Our attacks draw some of their techniques from previously proposed attacks. \citeauthor{goodfellow2014explaining} describe the fast gradient sign method (FGSM) of generating adversarial perturbations in a white-box setting~\citep{goodfellow2014explaining}. \citeauthor{carlini2016towards} describe additional methods based on optimization, which result in smaller perturbations~\citep{carlini2016towards}. \citeauthor{moosavi2016universal} demonstrate a way to generate a ``universal'' perturbation that is effective on a set of multiple inputs~\citep{moosavi2016universal}. \citeauthor{evtimov2017robust} show that adversarial examples can be robust to natural lighting conditions and viewing angles~\citep{evtimov2017robust}.
-Considering a more convenient case for real-world adversaries, black-box attacks without providing training algorithms are also proposed for general machine learning models~\cite{papernot2017practical,chen2017zoo}.
-In our black-box attacks, we apply these techniques that have been proposed for adapting white-box methods to black-box scenarios.
+Our attacks draw inspirations from previously proposed attacks. ~\citeauthor{goodfellow2014explaining}~\cite{goodfellow2014explaining} describes the fast gradient sign method (FGSM) of generating adversarial perturbations in a white-box setting. ~\citeauthor{carlini2016towards}~\cite{carlini2016towards} describe additional methods based on optimization, which results in smaller perturbations. ~\citeauthor{moosavi2016universal}~\cite{moosavi2016universal} demonstrates a way to generate a ``universal'' perturbation that is effective on multiple inputs. ~\citeauthor{xiao2019meshadv}~\cite{xiao2019meshadv} generates adversarial examples in 3D world by changing the shape and texture information respectively. ~\citeauthor{evtimov2017robust}~\cite{evtimov2017robust} shows that adversarial examples can be robust to natural lighting conditions and viewing angles using real world examples.
+Furthermore, black-box attacks without providing victim model's training algorithms are also proposed for general machine learning models~\cite{papernot2017practical,chen2017zoo}.

+\textbf{Adversarial attacks on DRL}.
+DRL methods train a policy that maps state observations to action decisions.
+Examples include Deep Q-Learning (DQN)~\cite{mnih2015human} for discrete control, and Deep Deterministic Policy Gradient (DDPG)~\cite{lillicrap2015continuous} for continuous control.
+Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}, and Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} are also proposed recently.
+We select DQN and DDPG as our target victim algorithms, but our attacks can apply to other RL methods.